nagyist/lycheejs/guides/CONTRIBUTION.md

 not accepted as branches of pull requests.

 - the `development` branch is reserved for the master repository.
-- the `humansneednotapply` branch is reserved for our GitHub Bot [@humansneednotapply](https://github.com/humansneednotapply).
+- the `humansneednotapply` branch is reserved for our Artificial Intelligence [@humansneednotapply](https://github.com/humansneednotapply).
 - the `2XXX-QX` branch scheme is reserved for the master repository.